HRSINGAPORE Community Discussions

-I would like to ask the current practice for of the 5 major PHs.
-How many grant of 1/2 day during eves are given to staff, throughout in a year.
+I would like to ask the current practice for the 5 major PHs.
+How many grant 1/2 day during eves are given to staff, throughout in a year.

-Our company practice PH eve 0.5day off for different ethnic group.
+Our company practice PH eve 0.5day off for the different ethnic groups.
 It means all employees can choose they preferred PH eve according to their ethnic group.
-E.g. Chinese choose CNY eve, Indian choose Deepavali etc. Everyone have to pre-decide at the beginning of financial year.
+E.g. Chinese choose CNY eve, Indian choose Deepavali etc. Everyone has to decide at the beginning of the financial year.

 We give staff ½ day off on Christmas and CNY’s eves, provided that the eve falls on a working day.

-For our Company, all staff can enjoy ½ day on of the following eves of public holidays:
+For our Company, all staff can enjoy a ½ day one of the following eves of public holidays:

 1. Eve of Christmas

 Only Malay staff can enjoy a ½ day on eve of Hari Raya Puasa.